aws-samples/aws-reinvent-trivia-game/pipelines/README.md

 ## Prep

 Create a GitHub [personal access token](https://github.com/settings/tokens) with access to your fork of the repo, including "admin:repo_hook" and "repo" permissions.
-Then store the token in Parameter Store:
+Then store the token in Secrets Manager:

 ```
-aws ssm put-parameter --name GitHubToken --type String --value 12345
+aws secretsmanager create-secret --region us-east-1 --name TriviaGitHubToken --secret-string --value 12345
 ```

 ## Customize